sharatdhananjaya/Bioinformatics-project/README.md

 Cysteine Desulfurase is an enzyme that catalyzes the chemical reaction where the two substrates are L-cysteine a$ [enzyme]-cysteine and the two products are L-alanine and [enzyme]-S-sulfanylcysteine.
 It belongs to the sulfurtr$ transports sulfur-containing groups.

+This protein belongs:
+    to the family of lyases